aaronSig/jdot/README.md

 ```

 #### String Format
 Using a String Format expression allows you to combine fields and literal values to form a single string.
-Expression start with a pipe (`"|"`) and then follow similar syntax to Scala's string interpolation.
-Everything after the pipe (`"|"`) will appear as is.
+The expression starts with a `"|"` and then follows a similar syntax to Scala's string interpolation.
+Everything after the `"|"` will appear as is.
 Fields can be accessed by wrapping the access JPath in curly braces (`"{"`, `"}"`):
 ```scala
 accessor.getString("|Round {round} of the {season} season.")
 //Some("Round 1 of the 2016 season.")